maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

   If ansible-test complains about the doc spec and argspec not matching, add this line to all the `ignore` files in `tests/sanity`:
   `plugins/modules/your_module_name.py validate-modules:doc-default-does-not-match-spec # Can't always rely on $STEPPATH being set`

+#### Hints for role development

+- If you are adding a new role, make sure to add it to both the hacking script and the CI job

 ### Update Tests and Documentation